AubinGil/LLava_vision_Quest/README.md

 # 🧠 QuestLLaVAClient: Unity WebSocket Client for LLaVA

 This Unity project provides a WebSocket-based client for interacting with a [LLaVA](https://llava-vl.github.io/) server — a multimodal language model capable of processing text and images.
 Designed for use in VR/AR or mobile environments (e.g., Meta Quest), it enables real-time prompt submission and response handling, with optional image input and online TTS playback(WIt.ai).
-Possibility for integrating turn click prompting .

 ---